SANdood/smartalarm/README.md

 ### Features

 * Up to 16 independent security zones.
-* Unlimited number of sensors (contact, motion, moisture, smoke) per zone.
+* Unlimited number of sensors (contact, motion, moisture or smoke) per zone.
 * Two arming modes - Away and Stay.
 * Optional entry and exit delays.
 * Zones can be designated as Interior (armed in Away mode only) Exterior